Article Badge Image

 • For every $2 spent, you earn 1 Membership Rewards point

-As you accumulate points, you can redeem them for deposits into your Rewards Checking account.
+• You can redeem points for deposits into your Rewards Checking account as you accumulate points.
 There's no cap on the number of points you can earn.

 What if you have an American Express credit card that earns Membership Rewards points?

-All the points earned with your card and with your checking account get pooled together in a single rewards "bank".
+All the points earned with your card and checking account get pooled together in a single rewards "bank".
 You can then combine points to redeem them for:

 • Hotels